raul23/Darth-Vader-RPi/docs/test_results.rst

 You will get ``SimulRPi`` from PyPI instead of the bleeding-edge version from github even though ``requirements.txt`` points to ``SimulRPi`` from github.

-Thus, you might get an old version of ``SimulRPi`` if you haven't yet published the latest version to PyPI.
-In the latter case, it is then preferable to uninstall all modules if you want the ``SimulRPi`` version from github.
+Thus, you might get an old version of ``SimulRPi`` if its latest version has not yet been published to PyPI.
+In that case, it is then preferable to uninstall all packages if you want the ``SimulRPi`` version from github.

 Use ``pip3`` when working with RPi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^